 601, 602.
 BIBLE EXPOSITION.
 Fall Semester, Course 601: Bible Structure and Hermeneutics.
-This course consists of Special Bible Lectures by a visiting Bible teacher and a survey study of the Bible as a complete and unified book, together with a study of the basic laws of interpretation by a resident professor.
-The several methods of interpretation developed and used through the centuries are considered and the laws of interpretation applied, showing that the only logical method is literal interpretation.
+This course consists of Special Bible Lectures by visiting Bible teachers and a survey study of the Bible as a complete and unified book, together with a study of the basic laws of interpretation, by a resident professor.
+The several methods of interpretation developed and used through the centuries are considered and the laws of interpretation applied, showing that the only logical method is the literal, historical, and grammatical system.

 Spring Semester, Course 602: Special Bible Lectures by visiting Bible teachers and a detailed exposition of Joshua, Judges, Ruth, and 1 and 2 Samuel by a resident professor.
 Classes meet twice a week, except during special lectures, when eight classes per week are held.
 Prescribed, three hours each semester.
-Mr. Gannett and Special Lecturers.
+Dr. Campbell and Special Lecturers.

 603, 604.
 BIBLE EXPOSITION.
 Fall Semester, Course 603: The Covenants and Dispensations.
-This course consists of Special Bible Lectures by visiting Bible teachers and a general introductory study consisting of a comprehensive presentation of the major divisions of the Bible, a knowledge of which is essential to a right understanding of the divine revelation, by resident professors.
+This course consists of Special Bible Lectures by visiting Bible teachers and a general introductory study consisting of a comprehensive presentation of the major divisions of the Bible, a knowledge of which is essential to a right understanding of the divine revelation, by a resident professor.

-Spring Semester, Course 604: Special Bible Lectures by visiting Bible teachers and a detailed exposition of 1 and 2 Kings.
-1 and 2 Chronicles, Ezra, Nehemiah, and Esther by a resident professor.
+Spring Semester, Course 604: Special Bible Lectures by visiting Bible teachers and a detailed exposition of 1 and 2 Kings, 1 and 2 Chronicles, Ezra, Nehemiah, and Esther by a resident professor.
 Classes meet twice a week, except during Special

-Lectures, when eight classes per week are held.
+Lectures, when eight special classes per week are held.
 Prescribed, three hours each semester.
-Professor Lincoln and Special Lecturers.
+Professor Lincoln or Professor Evans and Special Lecturers.

 605, 606.
 BIBLE EXPOSITION.
-Fall Semester, Course 605: Special Bible Lectures by visiting Bible teachers and a detailed exposition of Job, Proverbs, Ecclesiastes, Song of Solomon, Jeremiah, and Lamentations by a resident professor.
+Fall Semester, Course 605: Special Bible Lectures by visiting Bible teachers and a detailed exposition of Job, Proverbs, Ecclesiastes.
+Song of Solomon, Jeremiah, and Lamentations by a resident professor.

 Spring Semester, Course 606: Special Bible Lectures by visiting Bible teachers and a detailed exposition of Ezekiel and the Minor Prophets through Micah by a resident professor.
-Classes meet twice a week, except during Special Lectures, when eight classes per week are held.
+Classes meet twice a week, except during Special Lectures, when eight special classes per week are held.
 Prescribed, three hours each semester.
 Professor Lincoln or Professor Evans and Special Lecturers.